choshina/FalSTAR-NFM/README.md

 - run ’InstallBreach’

 # Usage:
-## Reproducing experiments in Table 2
+## Reproduce experiments in Table 2

 - run "python begin.py [specification ID]" in a terminal with a specification ID assigned.
 Then a column in Table 2 will run.
+> The worst case running time for a single specification is 5 hours, due to our setting of timeout 600s and trials 30.
+However, it is usually not that long because successful trials return as soon as they find falsifying input.

 ## Customize testing